gmc-code/PC-algorithms1/docs/pseudocode/pseudocode.rst

 | Pseudocode is known as Structured English.
 | Pseudocode is a way of writing a program that generalizes it for convertion into a programming language.
 | Pseudocode represents the the steps of the program in natural language and mathematical notation.
+| Pseudocode describes the logic of the program or algorithm.
 | The keywords below are in UPPERCASE, but some users use Titlecase and set font style to **bold**.

 ----